Reserve Special Event Banner Location

 - Banners may be used only to advertise community activities, functions, festivals and similar events.
 Functions advertised must be open to the public.
 Functions of a political or for-profit nature are not permitted.
 The event description should include the time and location of the event, who your intended audience is, and what types of activities will happen during the event.

 - Banners may be displayed for two weeks.
-Permits are issued by the Planning Department on a first-come, first-served basis.
+Permits are issued by the Planning and Economic Development Division on a first-come, first-served basis.

 - The only approved location for banners is between the flagpoles that are part of the "Welcome to Hillsborough" sign at the intersection of South Churton and Mayo steets.